There and back again? Neutral outflows in z~3.5 quiescent galaxies: Data and methods

 \subsection{Stellar population modeling}

-In the context of this work, we aim to detect the interstellar \nai~D absorption (hereafter excess \nai~D absorption), but there are also contributions to the galactic \nai~D absorption from stellar atmospheres \citep[e.g.,][]{alloinComparativeStudyNA1989, wortheyAbundanceRatioTrends1998}.
+In the context of this work, we aim to detect the interstellar \nai~D absorption (can be blueshifted/systemic/redshifted, hereafter excess \nai~D absorption), but there are also contributions to the galactic \nai~D absorption from stellar atmospheres \citep[e.g.,][]{alloinComparativeStudyNA1989, wortheyAbundanceRatioTrends1998}.
 Thus, careful removal of the stellar continuum is required in order to estimate the excess \nai~D absorption from gas.

 We modeled the stellar continuum over the wavelength range of $3700\AA-7200\AA$ using the penalized pixel fitting code \citep[\texttt{pPXF},][]{cappellariFullSpectrumFitting2023}, and focused on constraining the stellar velocity dispersion and depth of the stellar \nai~D absorption.
 We initialized \ppxf~by constraining stellar ages to be no older than the age of the Universe at the target redshift, and allow the stellar metallicity to range between $\mathrm{[M/H]}=-2$ and $0.5$.
 We used the Flexible Stellar Population Synthesis (FSPS) models \citep{conroyPropagationUncertaintiesStellar2010} together with the E-MILES stellar libraries \citep{vazdekisUVextendedEMILESStellar2016}.
 We followed the methodology applied in \citet{itoDynamicalPropertiesStar2026}, which consists of two steps.
 In the first step, we derived kinematic information, i.e., stellar velocity dispersion and velocity offset, the latter corresponding to a refined redshift estimate.
 Prior to fitting, spectra and stellar templates are flattened by modeling the spectral shape with a third-order B-spline function and dividing the spectra by it, thereby reducing the influence of the continuum shape.
 We masked spectra within a range of $\pm 40\AA$ from the wavelength of strong emission lines (\halpha, \hbeta, \oiii\,$\lambda\lambda 4959, 5007$, \nii\,$\lambda\lambda6548,6584$, and \sii\,$\lambda\lambda 6717,6731$) and a region encompassing the \nai~D (5780-5980 \AA) absorption, as they can affect the best-fit continuum.
 During the fitting, a second-order additive polynomial function was used to correct for imperfect background subtraction.
 This step was iterated 500 times, adding random noise with inverse-variance weights.
 In the second step, we ran \ppxf\ on the original, unflattened spectra, fixing the stellar velocity dispersion and velocity offset to the best-fit values from the first step.
 In this iteration, we masked only \nai~D (5780-5980 \AA), while emission lines are modeled as Gaussian functions.
 A second-order multiplicative polynomial function is used to correct for imperfect flux correction and to match its spectral shape to the stellar templates.
 This step was also iterated 500 times.
 The best-fit stellar templates and emission-line fluxes are determined from the median of the distribution obtained through the iterations.